Bacliff, Texas: History

 After Hurricane Ike hit Texas in September 2008, Galveston County officials offered a debris removal program to residents in unincorporated areas, including Bacliff.
 Flooding from hurricane Ike was minimized due in part to Bacliff's relatively high elevation of 16 feet.

 In 2017, in Bacliff there were 10,925 people organized into 3,004 households.

 Geography and climate

-Bacliff is a Census class code U5, populated area located at 29° 30' 24" N, 94° 59' 31" W.
+Bacliff is a Census class code U5, populated area.

 According to the United States Census Bureau, the CDP has a total area of 7.0 km2, of which 6.6 km2 is land and 0.4 km2, or 5.85%, is water.
 Bacliff is east of League City, 3 mi south of Kemah, 16 mi northeast of Galveston, and 36 mi southeast of Downtown Houston.
 Most of the area is along the Galveston Bay, east of Texas State Highway 146.

 The Bacliff, San Leon, and Bayview communities form the "Bayshore" area.

 Demographics

+Bacliff first appeared as a census designated place in the 1980 United States census.